cosmos/cosmos/WHITEPAPER.md

 A major problem with consistency favouring consensus algorithms like Tendermint is thought to be that any network partition which causes there to be no single partition with +⅔ voting power will halt consensus altogether.
-The Atom architecture can mitigate this problem by using a global hub with regional autonomous zones, where +⅔ voting power in a zone are based in a common geographic region.
+The Cosmos architecture can mitigate this problem by using a global hub with regional autonomous zones, where +⅔ voting power in a zone are based in a common geographic region.
 For instance, a common paradigm may be for individual cities,